 But what about those pesky social problems like a pandemic, police brutality, a country if not a world out of control?
 Anti-psychiatry has been saying it all along: systematic dysfunction and oppression at large breed “psychiatric disorders.”
 It’s a soul-sick culture that makes us sick, not unseen processes in our brains.
 But where will the stand-off between justifiably-aggrieved survivors and the mental-health system end?
 Psychiatrists unbound challenge everyone to make a seismic shift in the way we view our fears, our longings, our lives.

 Daniel Amen’s plea is to focus our endeavors in the mental-health system away from the moral distaste that a diagnosis conjures.
 The history of blame heaped upon lunatics as slackers and dissidents is long and writ large in the tragedies of medieval asylums to the locked wards of lobotomy times, and into the current drug regimens, as Amen notes in “From Demon Possession to the 15-minute Med Check.”
-By the way, he’s no fan of marijuana, social media, or video games—viewing these things sold as distractions with side effects, to a species who deserve better.
+By the way, he’s no fan of marijuana, social media, or video games—viewing these things pawned off as distractions with side effects to a species who deserve better.

-But wait, could there be yet another reason that Brogan and Amen will have to keep fighting their way into credibility?
+Could there be yet another reason that Brogan and Amen will have to keep fighting their way into credibility?
 I fear it’s their audacity to insist on spirituality as a necessary component to transform treatment protocols.

 Neither the priests of Scientism (science as religion) nor activists keen on issues of privilege and justice will touch this one.
 Nor does DIY spirituality sit well in organized denominations since the concept favors exploration over dogma.
 Amen Clinics include the “Spiritual Circle” as one of four equal areas of concern in the treatment plan (with biological, social, and psychological).
 It can include one’s connection to “the planet, and past and future generations; your deepest sense of meaning and purpose…We are all spiritual beings created with divine purpose, whether or not we believe in God…our lives matter; we have a role to play and a calling to fulfill.”